isgo-golgo13/fullduplexer-fifo-peer-gateway-zig/README.md

 ```shell
 make up
 ```
-This execute the underlying `docker-compose up`.
+This executes the underlying `docker-compose up`.

 To stop the running of the FullDuplexPeer instances and the FullDuplexPeerGateway, issue the following to Make.

 ```shell
 make down
 ```
+This executes the underlying `docker-compose down`.